abk9271/islamic-crowdfunding-dapp/README.md

-# islamic-crowdfunding-dapp
+# Islamic Crowdfunding DApp

-A Shariah-compliant crowdfunding smart contract built with Solidity.
-Deployable on any EVM machine.
+A decentralized, Shariah-compliant crowdfunding platform built with Solidity.

+## Goals
+- No interest (riba)
+- Profit-sharing only
+- Transparent on-chain logic

+## Tech Stack
+- Solidity
+- Remix IDE
+- Ethereum-compatible networks

+## How to Contribute
+See CONTRIBUTORS.md